Divamshah/User-Generated-Content-Analysis/README.md

 # Q2 What features do consumers value most?
 # Q3 Is investing in features where users rank Panasonic lower than their competitors the best strategy?
 If not, what would you recommend?
 # Q4 Which feature Panasonic should consider investing in first?
-#Q5 We may also want to use Price diff as an independent (exploratory)
+# Q5 We may also want to use Price diff as an independent (exploratory)
-variable to account for the effect of competition among manufacturers.
-Price diff is the difference between the focal product's price and the average price for that segment, where segment is defined by the combination of product aspects (Screen Size, Pixel, and Motion Rate).
-You can calculate the average price using pivot table.